Presidential Food Service

-Presidential Food Service provides worldwide food service, security and personal support to the president and first family of the United States.
-Additionally, it provides gourmet meals and supports catered functions and social aide dinners for visiting heads of state.
+The Presidential Food Service (formerly and sometimes also known as the White House Mess or the Navy Mess), is a branch of the United States Navy established in 1951 that provides worldwide food service, security, and personal support to the president and first family of the United States.
+It also provides gourmet meals and supports catered functions and social aide dinners for visiting heads of state.

+Operations

 The Presidential Food Service was established in 1951, and is run by the United States Navy.

+It provides worldwide food service, security, and personal support to the president and first family of the United States.
+It also provides gourmet meals and supports catered functions and social aide dinners for visiting heads of state.

-Presidential Food Service operates the White House Mess executive dining rooms, provides a carryout service, and provides complete catering coordination to the White House Complex.
+It operates the White House Mess executive dining rooms, provides a carryout service, and provides catering coordination to the White House Complex.
 It also provides logistics co-ordination for White House Mess personnel and valet services for presidential trips and events.
+Before starting as members of the Presidential Food Service, personnel are subject to a thorough lengthy personal background check.

+The White House Mess

+The White House Mess is now a small wood-paneled dining facility.
+It is located in the basement of the West Wing, adjacent to the Situation Room.

+It seats 50 people at 12 tables.

+History

+In 2015, the Presidential Food Service decided to serve only "meat and poultry that have not been treated with hormones or antibiotics."